kelseyhightower/nocode/STYLE.md

 ## File Extensions

-No code is not stored in files, but if you must, use the `.no` file extension.
+No code is stored in files, but if you must, use the `.no` file extension.

 ```
 main.no